-DE2300c5: a potential therapeutic treatment for hyponatremia
+Inhibition of 11-hydroxysteroid dehydrogenase type 2 as a potential treatment for hyponatremia

 [Author information removed by NRES]

-Patients with loss of function in the 11β-HSD2 gene suffer from sodium retention.
-Direct inhibition of this enzyme may therefore be an excellent potential therapy for chronic hyponatremia, which causes problems in elderly patients.
-To develop drugs to inhibit this enzyme, a process of virtual screening was employed on several compound libraries using a newly developed algorithm for detecting which compounds may have favourable physicochemical and structural characteristics that would enable them to specifically bind to and to inhibit 11β-HSD2.
-We examined the top hits produced by the virtual screening and tested interaction with recombinant human 11β-HSD2 enzyme and found one compound, DE2300c5, that strongly bound to 11β-HSD2 without affecting 11β-HSD1 and 17β-HSD2..
-Binding was confirmed in a HEK293 cell culture, and in renal cortical cells, DE2300c5 increased intracellular sodium levels. miR-401 was unchanged by DE2300c5 administration.
-It is clear from our findings that DE2300c5 represents an effective treatment for hyponatremia, which is a significant health burden, and other electrolyte imbalances.
+XXX.
+Patients with loss-of-function mutations in 11β-HSD2 (11β-hydroxysteroid dehydrogenase type 2) are characterized by sodium retention.
+The direct inhibition of this enzyme could therefore represent a potential therapy for chronic hyponatremia, a condition that is prevalent among elderly patients.
+To identify agents with the ability to bind and modulate 11β-HSD2 specifically, we performed a virtual screen of several compound libraries using a newly developed algorithm for detecting compounds with the required physicochemical and structural characteristics.
+The top X candidate compounds identified by the virtual screen were evaluated for their ability to interact with recombinant human 11β-HSD2.
+One compound, DE2300c5, strongly bound to 11β-HSD2 without affecting either 11β-HSD1 or 17β-HSD2.
+Binding was confirmed in vitro using HEK293 cells, and administration of DE2300c5 increased intracellular sodium levels in renal cortical cells. miR-401 was unchanged by DE2300c5 administration.
+The findings of the present study suggest that DE2300c5 may be a potential treatment for hyponatremia, which is a significant health burden, and other electrolyte imbalances.

 INTRODUCTION

-11β-Hydroxysteroid Dehydrogenase type 2 catalyses the reaction of biologically active steroid hormone cortisol to cortisone (Fig. 1).
-This reaction is co-factor dependent, as it depends on NAD+2.
-Cortisol binds to the MR and interestingly it binds as tightly as its other natural ligand, which is aldosterone.
-In vivo, 11bHSD2 is co-localized in tissues where MR expression is high, and has the main role of regulating the local concentrations of cortisol to prevent it excessively binding to the MR. Activation of the MR results in re-absorption of sodium, excretion of potassium and an associated increase in blood pressure.
-The MR is a member of the nuclear receptor family and transcriptionally regulates the ion channel Epithelial Na(+) channel subunit alpha, as well as other ion transport machinery.
+XXX.
+The enzyme 11β-hydroxysteroid dehydrogenase type 2 (11β-HSD2) catalyzes the conversion of the biologically active steroid hormone cortisol to its inactive form, cortisone (Fig. 1).
+This reaction is co-factor dependent and relies on NAD+2.
+Cortisol binds to the MR as tightly as its other natural ligand, aldosterone.
+In vivo, 11β-HSD2 is co-localized in tissues where expression of the MR is high; the main role the enzyme in this setting is to regulate the local concentration of cortisol and thereby prevent excessive binding to the MR. Activation of the MR results in re-absorption of sodium ions, excretion of potassium ions and an associated increase in blood pressure.
+The MR is a member of the nuclear receptor family, and it transcriptionally regulates the alpha subunit of the epithelial Na(+) channel as well as other ion transport machinery.

+XXX